Govind-S-B/Certify/README.md

-# Certify: Event Certificate Management System
+# Certify: Event Certificate Management/Authentication System

 Certify is an open-source project designed to simplify the process of organizing events, managing participant information, generating event certificates, and ensuring their authenticity through a verification system.
 With Certify, you can streamline the certificate issuance process while also enhancing security by providing verifiable certificates.